Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 	max_cluster_count = 1
 	scaling_policy = 'standard';
 ```
 Next we have to create a [STAGE](https://docs.snowflake.com/en/user-guide/data-load-overview) which is a Snowflake object that points to a cloud storage location Snowflake can access to both ingest and query data.
-In this lab the data is stored in a publically accessible AWS S3 bucket which we are referencing when creating the Stage object.
+In this lab the data is stored in a publicly accessible AWS S3 bucket which we are referencing when creating the Stage object.
 ```sql
 --create stage for loading orders data create or replace stage tasty_bytes_app_stage